 Just make sure that you use this part of the system in a way that allows employees to remain anonymous, or they may not want to use it.
 In very small firms, where there may be only one person in a particular role, it may be easy to guess who made a particular comment.

 Does surveying employees this often bug them - and lead them to ignore new questions in the future?
 So far, that does not seem to be the case.
-ForTINYPulse, participation rates for the weekly questions are between 55% and 75%, sometimes even as high as 90%.
-MoodApp has averaged a 60% response rate in its 12 months of life at Atlassian.
+TINYPulse averaged participation rates for the weekly questions at between 55% and 75%.
+MoodApp average a 60% response rate in its 12 months of life at Atlassian.
 Larger companies may want to consider sampling smaller groups of respondents to reduce data volumes and avoid survey fatigue.

 In any case, no process or technology should become a substitute for meaningful conversations with your team.
 Senior leaders should formally visit with one employee each week, the closer to the front lines the better, and ask three simple questions: “What do we need to start doing, stop doing and keep doing?”